mappingvermont/gfw-annual-loss-processing/2_Cumulate-Results-and-Create-API-Datasets/README.md

 - The area field in the polygon area CSV should be area_poly_aoi

-Once we have all these datasets lined up, we can run our postprocess script to generate our main summary table.
+Once we have all these datasets lined up, we can run cumsum_hadoop_output.py to generate our main summary table.

 Here's an example of our final output:
 [https://production-api.globalforestwatch.org/v1/query/499682b1-3174-493f-ba1a-368b4636708e?sql=SELECT * FROM data LIMIT 10](https://production-api.globalforestwatch.org/v1/query/499682b1-3174-493f-ba1a-368b4636708e?sql=SELECT%20*%20FROM%20data%20LIMIT%2010)